klozn/10-javascript/60-projects/10-digibooky/README.md

     - General understanding of the functionality (stories)
     - General understanding of the technical set-up
     - Domain modelling
-- Create a fysical Kanban board to visualize work
+- Create a Kanban board (Github project) to visualize work
     - Define the process steps
     - Define the transitions (DoD)
     - Add tasks to the board (color coded, prioritized)